sunqfuu/Scoreboard/README.md

 ## Demo 🎮

-To see the scoreboard in action, simply open the `index.html` file in your browser.
+To see the scoreboard in action, simply open the `(https://scorebasket1.netlify.app/)` page on your browser.

 > **Note:** Replace the placeholder image below with a screenshot of your project.